The Starbucks menu is expansive and often confusing for those who have never been there.

 You can change or add different syrups and sauces to your drink.

-It’s better to choose before stepping in line at Starbucks, as it might take a while to decide what flavors you’d like.
+It’s better to choose before stepping in line at Starbucks, as deciding what flavors you’d like might take a while.

-When you decide, simply ask the barista if they can add a particular flavor and say how many pumps you’d like to add.
+When you decide, ask the barista if they can add a particular flavor and say how many pumps you’d like to add.
+(This depends on the sweetness level you prefer.)

 Available syrup flavors at Starbucks include: